 - Expenses: 0.40%, or $40 annually for every $10,000 invested

-SPDR Gold Shares is the prototypical gold fund: It represents fractional interest in physical gold bullion stored in vaults.
+The SPDR Gold Shares (GLD (opens in new tab), $173.46) is the prototypical gold fund: It represents fractional interest in physical gold bullion stored in vaults.
 That allows investors to participate in the upside of gold prices without having to deal with the hassles of physically storing, protecting and insuring bullion or coins.
-In the case of the GLD, the ETF's price represents 1/10th an ounce of gold.

-Its one glaring downside?
-A relatively high expense ratio – something competitors have tried to exploit, and something that SPDR finally addressed.
+It does have one glaring downside: a relatively high expense ratio.
+Several competitors successfully exploited that for some time, though SPDR finally addressed it.
 (More on that in a minute.)

 iShares Gold Trust

 The iShares Gold Trust (IAU (opens in new tab), $35.37) is the aforementioned No. 2 gold ETF by assets, and it has long been the premier low-cost alternative to the GLD.
 A significant difference in fees, as well as its relative longevity (inception was in early 2005), have helped it amass some $27 billion in assets under management.

 IAU's shares, like GLD's, are meant to represent a fraction of an ounce of gold, and it acts practically identically to SPDR's gold ETF.